annabush092/SyncedIn-frontend/README.md

 Why can't I give a hash as an argument to my custom method? (user.add_skill({hash here???})) Error is that Rails is looking for methods with the names of each key, so it errors when it doesn't find them.
 So do I have to use regular old arguments and just remember what they are? (annoying...)

+Why is my NavLink not working and rendering the url?
+Url changes, but the page does not...

 TODO: